 ““Ew”, they screamed and ran down the stairs where the door was unlocked.
 We ran after them waving our dicks at their disappearing shadows.
 We stopped before we reached the front yard, considering we were buck-ass naked.
 Teen Jesus Rampage.

 The Jacettes were happy to have songs with prominent backup vocals.
 Iggy was recruited to do all the Syd Barrett insane vocals, laughs and evil grunts.
 We’d do the Beatles’ songs to go with the exit footage.
-For the dance footage of the kids, there had to be 50’s/60’s pop songs.
+For the dance footage of the kids, it had to be 50’s/60’s pop songs.

 After agreement was reached, I pulled Dave and Jazz aside, “Wanna make some money?”